 When providing pricing on CFI-funded infrastructure, suppliers may suggest that instead of a special discount (considered by the CFI as an in-kind contribution), the equivalent in cash or other benefits (including additional items) be given to the institution.
-The CFI does not endorse the procurement of infrastructure that would be linked to a promise of cash back or other benefits not related to a CFI-funded project but be advantageous to the institution in some other way.
-If this occurs, the cost of the infrastructure purchased from the supplier must be reported to the CFI net of the cash back or value of the benefit received from the supplier (i.e. fair market value less cash back or value of benefit).
-However, if the cash back or other benefits are advantageous to the CFI-funded project or portfolio of CFI-funded projects, the CFI will accept that the infrastructure purchased from the supplier be reported to the CFI at fair market value (as defined in section 6.5.1).
-For a description of reporting scenarios relating to acceptance of cash back and other benefits offered by a supplier, and related examples, visit our Policy and program guide and supplemental information page on Innovation.ca.
+The CFI does not endorse the procurement of infrastructure that would be linked to a promise of cash back or other benefits that would be advantageous to the institution but not related to a CFI-funded project.
+If this occurs, the cost of the infrastructure purchased from the supplier must be reported to the CFI net of the cash back or value of the benefit received from the supplier (i.e., fair market value less cash back or value of benefit).
+However, if the cash back or other benefits are advantageous to the CFI-funded project or portfolio of CFI-funded projects, the CFI will accept that the infrastructure purchased from the supplier be reported to the CFI at fair market value (as defined in 6.5.1 Definitions).
+Consult our cash back reporting scenarios and examples.

-6.4.3 Tracking of expenditures and contributions, and financial records
+6.4.3 Maintaining financial records and tracking expenditures and contributions

 The recipient institution and other eligible institutions participating in a multi-institutional project are responsible for the administration of CFI contributions and for tracking project expenditures and partner contributions.
 They must maintain adequate financial records and ensure that the expenditures and partner contributions comply with the CFI policies and guidelines outlined in this guide.
 This requirement is also specified in the institutional agreement and imposed as a condition of funding in the award agreement.

-They must also ensure that cash and in-kind contributions from partners have been received and expenditures have been incurred after the date of eligibility set for each fund, as outlined in the Call for Proposals for each fund and competition year (see Innovation.ca).
+The institutions must also ensure that cash and in-kind contributions from partners have been received and expenditures have been incurred after the date of eligibility set for each fund, as outlined in the call for proposals for each fund or competition.

 The account administrator is responsible for ensuring that the CFI is not charged more than the maximum allowable CFI funding share of eligible costs (typically 40 percent) or the maximum CFI amount, whichever is lower.
 Unless otherwise indicated in this guide, administration and accounting procedures for each project must conform to institutional standards, practices and policies.